 Web design and development is a complicated task, and if you plan to spend a good portion of your time, if you want to add completely new functionalities.
 How it affects your regular job in your company is for you to decide, we can only guide you on how much effort or rather the percentage of effort, it would take.

 You could, of course, do it all on your own.
 If you plan to take on the coding and designing both in your hand, the cost would be about 20%-50% of the initial total time spent while building the project.

 In case your website is a drag and drop, it would only take a few hours to change themes for a visual (front end part) upgrade.
 Add on another few to add/remove functional plugins in case you aren’t using a custom CMS, which is the back end part.

 b.
 SEO & Content

 Knowing SEO and writing both is like a dream come true for these components.
-If you somehow have the skill, by all means, you should DIY revamping these components if you have a small website.
+If you somehow have the skill, by all means, you should be able to redesign your website by yourself.